brain-microstructure-exploration-tools/abcd-noddi-tbss-experiments/README.md

 The NODDI fit takes a while to run.
 Almost 3 hours per image with parallel processing enabled on my 12-core machine.

 It uses [dmipy](https://github.com/AthenaEPI/dmipy), following [this tutorial](https://nbviewer.org/github/AthenaEPI/dmipy/blob/master/examples/tutorial_setting_up_acquisition_scheme.ipynb) for creating the acquisition scheme object and [this tutorial](https://nbviewer.org/github/AthenaEPI/dmipy/blob/master/examples/example_noddi_watson.ipynb) for constructing a Watson NODDI model.

+Remember to use the dmipy python environment that you set up above, not the main python environment.

 ```sh
 mkdir noddi_output/